llnek/flux/README.md

 + Job
 + Schedulable

-A `WorkStream` is a logical, sequential grouping of a list of Activities, also referred to as a `workflow`.
+A `WorkStream` is a logical, sequential grouping of a list of `Activities`, also referred to as a `workflow`.

 A `Activity` is a **step**  within a `workflow`.
-In order to better support the modeling of application processes, various types of control constructs are provided for conditonals and looping.
+In order to better support the modeling of application processes, various types of control constructs are provided for conditonals and loopings.

 A `Job` is the external **trigger** that starts the execution of a `workflow`, providing a shared `context` for all the `Activities` within a `workflow`.